May courage never be extinguished, or light diminished nor spirits bound in pursuit of personal excellence.

 Since I will provide each student with feedback on incorrect answers given on homework assignments and give each student the opportunity to correct their mistakes and retrieve lost points, it is expected that students will receive full credit for their homework.
-Also, the Magic Week (or Day) option reduces the possibility of being penalized for late homework or quizzes.
+Also, the Magic Week (or Day) option (explained above) reduces the possibility of being penalized for late homework or quizzes.

 As a consequence of these procedures, at the end of the course you CANNOT assume that the percent derived by comparing your total points to the total points possible for the course predicts your grade for the course.

 In other words, you could receive 92% correct at the end of the course and still receive a grade of B. This is because your homework points act as a constant, and make a total point percentage inaccurate.

 In other words, the variance in a student's final points for the class is derived primarily from their quizzes and projects.

 Given the above, here is how you can estimate your grade at any time during the course.

 A comparison of the curve below to a standard percent grading method can be obtained by doing the following calculation: [(your total points obtained for quizzes/1700) * (100) + (your total points obtained for projects/850)*(100)]/2 = total percentage score on quizzes and projects].
 The percentage you compute using this method will approximate your grade in the course (again, given that your homework should operate as a constant).
 The extra credit option (a paper) allows for some additional variance in the point distribution.
 However, again, I am using a class curve to derive the final grade.